Bulli Bai app row: Delhi Police seeks info from Twitter, GitHub; DCW asks cops to appear before it | Politics

 He also said that GitHub has blocked the user who had uploaded the app and that the Computer Emergency Response Team (CERT), the country's nodal agency on cyber security, and police are coordinating further action in the matter.

-The National Commission for Women had also written to the Delhi Police to expedite its action in the case related to the app to ensure that such crimes do not recur.
-A senior police Delhi Police officer said on Monday, ''As part of the probe into the matter, we have written to Twitter seeking information about the account handle who had first tweeted about the 'Bulli Bai' app.'' ''This is to know how the person concerned came across the alleged application which had offensive contents being written about women of a particular community.''
-The police said they have also approached the GitHub platform to share details about the developer of the app, that was available on its platform, to know the intention and purpose behind the creation of such an application and its whereabouts.
+The National Commission for Women had also written to the Delhi Police to expedite its action in the case to ensure that such crimes do not recur.
+A senior police Delhi Police officer said on Monday, ''We have written to Twitter seeking information about the account handle who had first tweeted about the 'Bulli Bai' app.'' ''This is to know how the person concerned came across the alleged application which had offensive contents about women of a particular community.''
+The police said they have also approached GitHub to share details about the developer of the app, that was available on its platform, to know the intention and purpose behind the creation of such an application and its whereabouts.

 ''We have also asked Twitter to remove and block any such offensive contents from its platform immediately which are shared through the alleged app and are related to the entire controversy,'' he said.

-The development comes after the Delhi Police on Saturday night registered an FIR against unknown persons for allegedly uploading a doctored picture of a woman journalist on a website.
-The journalist had lodged an online complaint and shared a copy on Twitter.
+The development comes after the Delhi Police on Saturday registered an FIR against unknown persons for allegedly uploading a doctored picture of a woman journalist on a website.
+The journalist had lodged a complaint and shared a copy on Twitter.

 The DCW, in a statement, said it has taken suo motu cognisance of media reports about pictures of many Muslim women being been uploaded on the app.
 It has asked the Delhi Police to appear before it and provide a list of people arrested in both the 'Sulli deal' and 'Bulli Bai' cases.